wtnwin111/interview/README.md

        	        Phase 2: run DFS on G, considering vertices in order given by first DFS.
     15) Find the shortest path from one node to other.
-    16) Write a code to check if there is cycle in a graph
+    16) Write a code to check if there is cycle in a graph 17-N) Write code to find the bridge node in a connected graph.
+Bridge node is that the graph will be connected if delete this node from graph.

 ##C7: Stack
     1) How would you design a stack which, in addition to push and pop, also has a function